background-image

 Activities in Mammoth

-The Mammoth area plays host to a wide range of winter activities, from ice-skating to snow tubing, and lots more besides.
-The area is stunningly beautiful, recalling the stark beauty of Ansel Adam’s black and white landscapes.
+The Mammoth area plays host to a wide range of winter activities, this area is stunningly beautiful, recalling the stark beauty of Ansel Adam’s black and white landscapes.
 Many visitors are surprised to discover that the Mammoth area is geologically active, with hot springs providing blissful relief to the bone weary after an energetic day on the slopes.
-For those who would really like to get a feel for the area from a different perspective, take to the skies with a scenic flight over Yosemite, Mono Lake, and Death Valley.

 Reviews of Mammoth